-Women with Disabilities Australia (WWDA) is the award winning, national Disabled People’s Organisation (DPO) for women and girls with all types of disability in Australia.
-As a DPO, WWDA is managed and run by women with disability, for women and girls with disability.
+Women with Disabilities Australia (WWDA) is the award winning, national Disabled People’s Organisation (DPO) and National Women’s Alliance (NWA) for women, girls, feminine identifying and non-binary people with disabilities in Australia.

-WWDA represents more than two million disabled women and girls in Australia.
-We have affiliate organisations and networks of women with disability in most States and Territories of Australia and we are internationally recognised.
+WWDA represents more than two million individuals in Australia.
+We have affiliate organisations and networks in most States and Territories of Australia and we are internationally recognised.

 All of our work is grounded in a human rights-based framework that links gender and disability issues to civil, political, economic, social and cultural rights.

 To promote the rights of women and girls with disability, WWDA takes part in a range of system advocacy activities.
-WWDA’s work seeks to support and empower women and girls with disability, while also creating greater awareness among governments and other relevant institutions about their obligations to do so.
+WWDA’s work seeks to support and empower individuals, while also creating greater awareness among governments and other relevant institutions about their obligations to do so.

 To learn more about WWDA and how it has evolved over the years, read Our History.

 - Winner, National Violence Prevention Award 1999